Geology of the Western Carpathians: Earthquakes

 The Western Carpathians are from the neotectonic point of view part of the ALCAPA block.
 Main earthquakes in the ALCAPA were located in the subduction arc of the Hellenides and Calabrids.
 Deep focus earthquakes are known only from the zone of Vrancea, where the subduction is still active.
 No deep focused earthquakes related to subduction were recorded in the Western Carpathians.
 A period of significant continental collision and shortening of the crust affected the area in the Miocene.
 Later, primarily extensional and strike-slip movement in the Neogene generated new or reactivated older faults.
 There are five principal earthquake zones located in the area of the Western Carpathians: the Pezinok-Pernek zone, which is a continuation of the faults responsible for formation of the Vienna Basin, the Dobrá Voda zone with the most intensive and most shallow earthquakes around the Dobrá Voda fault, the Komáro zone of earthquakes, which joins the Rába-Hurbanovo-Darnó fault (also known as Raaba linie), separating the Pelso unit from the Inner Carpathian crystalline basement, the Žilina zone of earthquakes, related to the ongoing collision and strike-slip movement in the Pieniny Klippen Belt, and the Central Slovakia zone, which is probably the result of tectonic activity of the Central Slovak fault.

 Quaternary deposits

 The Quaternary glaciations identified in the Western Carpathians are, from oldest to youngest: Donau, Günz, Mindel, Riss and Würm.
 During these glaciations glaciers extender downhill from the High Tatras and nonglaciated uplands were subject to frost weathering and solifluction.
-Deflation of soils is also evident in mountaineous locations.
+Deflation of soils is also evident in mountainous locations.
 Glaciofluvial cones formed in the forelands of the Western Carpathians in connection to the last glaciation.
 Four systems of terminal and lateral moraines formed during the last glaciation and its immediate aftermath have been recognised in the Slovak Carpathians.